 While there are phone plans out there that don’t charge for extra data, they tend to slow your speeds down so much that it’s like extracting teeth.
-No, you need a better solution than that – those cat videos demand it.
-With some people’s plan allowances coming up short, and others having data to burn, the solution seems obvious, why not pool all those resources together and get the ultimate bang for your family buck?
+You need a better solution than that – those cat videos demand it.
+With some people’s plan allowances coming up short, and others having data to burn, the solution seems obvious: why not pool all those resources together and get the ultimate bang for your family buck?

 Data-share plans: at a glance

 We’ve outlined all the data sharing and pooling features from the major telcos below, but here’s a quick table showing postpaid plans from Optus, Telstra and Vodafone that provide data-sharing options.
 This table may include featured products from referral partners.

 Family mobile plans, otherwise known as ‘family data sharing plans,’ are all about data sharing and allow a household to pool separate mobile phone plans together on one bill, and share the collective data.
 Customers who sign up for multiple postpaid mobile plans with the one billing account can combine all their data inclusions together.

 Think of family mobile phone plans like a mixed lolly bag – there’s something for everyone.
 This means that if one of the parents doesn’t tend to use much data at all, then one of the kids can use the leftover data from their parents to go towards watching YouTube or uploading to TikTok.

 Are family mobile plans a good idea?